GameBrief · General

 The shop buy-vs-remove decision: the removal slot (right side) is almost always the stronger pick from Journey 6 onward.
 Coins saved here fund the mid-run upgrades that define the rest of the run.

 What are the best suits in Black Jacket?
-For beginners: Diamonds plus Hearts plus Spades.
-Diamonds control draw order, Hearts sustain coins, Spades provide coverage.
+For beginners: Diamonds plus Spades plus Clubs.
+Diamonds control draw order, Spades play into any slot for coverage, Clubs drain or swap opponent cards.
+Hearts is a high-complexity negative-value suit, so save it for later.
 For Journey 8+, Clubs primary becomes viable for disruption builds.

 How many suits can you pick?
 Exactly 3 of 8.
 Locked in at run start.